toschoo/beet/README.md

 The Beet library uses caches to retrieve nodes from disks.
 One cache is exclusively used for leaf nodes and one is used only for internal nodes.
-The attributes `leafCacheSize` and `intCacheSize` indicate the size of these caches in terms of numbers of nodes.
+The attributes `leafCacheSize` and `intCacheSize` indicate the size of these caches in terms of the number of nodes to be kept in memory.
 There are some special values:

 - BEET_CACHE_UNLIMITED: the cache grows without upper bound